EGI-Federation/datahub-documentation/source/clients.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A quick and simple solution for testing is to install the client on demand in a container for a support Operating System flavor (mainly various CentOS and Ubuntu releases).
+A quick and simple solution for testing is to install the client on demand in a container for a supported Operating System flavor (mainly various CentOS and Ubuntu releases).

 The following variables have to be exported in the container: